Conveniently located to serve St. Louis

 - Lower and upper back

-Surgical fees start at $4,000.
+Surgical fees start at $5,000 per area.
 This price is based on time in the O.R. and how many areas of the body are being treated.
 It also includes the surgeon’s fee, hospital fee, anesthesia, and the cost of two compression garments (to be worn post-operatively).

 A thin, sterilized, hollow tube called a cannula is inserted at the incision site.
 Using a controlled back-and-forth motion, the cannula is used to dislodge the targeted fat deposits.
 Once broken up, the fat can then be removed through a surgical vacuum or syringe that is attached to the end of the cannula.
 The entire procedure takes one to two hours, depending on the extent of the procedure.